magooster/besu-hsm-plugin/README.md

 ```
 keytool -genkeypair -alias besu -keyalg EC -keystore NONE -storetype PKCS11 -providerClass sun.security.pkcs11.SunPKCS11 -providerArg /path/to/pkcs11.cfg -groupname secp256k1 -dname CN=besu
 ```
+## Enable the plugin

+security-module="hsm"

+## HSM Security Module Plugin Options

+### Alias of the key in the keystore
+plugin-hsm-key-alias="besu"

+### Password (pin) for the keystore
+plugin-hsm-keystore-password="12345"

+### PKCS11 provider configuration file path
+plugin-hsm-keystore-config="./softhsm.cfg"

+The above can be passed vi the cli using --plugin...

 # Disclaimer

-This is very much a demo for other to learn from - use at your own risk...
+This is very much a demo for others to learn from - use at your own risk...